 Can I take collagen and fish oil together?

-You can and you should take collagen and fish oil, particularly if you want to look after your skin as you age.
-Both collagen and omega-3 fish oil offer intriguing skin benefits on their own.
+You can and you should take collagen and fish oil, particularly if you want healthy skin.
+Both marine collagen and omega-3 fish oil offer intriguing skin benefits on their own.
 But together they’re a match made in supplement heaven, providing your skin with a whole range of different nutrients it may not be getting from your daily diet.

 What is the difference between collagen powder and fish oil?

 Collagen powder is made from the connective tissue, joints, skin and bones of animals.
 It’s often derived from pigs or cows, but in the case of a marine collagen powder such as Skinful, the collagen comes from the skin of fish.
 The fish skin is treated in a process known as ‘hydrolyzing’, which uses enzymes and high pressure steam to ‘snip’ the long collagen fibrils into shorter chains of amino acids that can be easily absorbed by our bodies.

 Omega-3 fish oil is made from the body of oily fish like mackerel and sardines.
 The raw oil is purified and concentrated to give you the maximum amount of active ingredients in the minimum amount of oil.
 But some manufacturers (like us at Bare Biology) go the extra mile.
 Our Life & Soul liquid fish oil is not only highly concentrated, but is also in the natural triglyceride form, meaning it’s even easier for your body to absorb the omega-3 it contains.

-What are collagen and fish oil good for?
+What are the benefits of collagen and fish oil?

 Collagen powder contains the amino acids proline, glycine, and hydroxyproline (among others).
 These are the building blocks your fibroblasts need to make new collagen, but are in short supply in normal diets (because we don’t eat lots of animal hide or gristly bits).
-People generally take collagen to support the health of their skin, although it is sometimes taken for joints, muscles, hair and gut health.
+People generally take collagen to support the health of their skin, it can also be taken for...